parrotassassin15/eCPPT/Buffer-Overflow-Prep/Lab-Machine/Lab-Notes.md

 We could waste our time with looking for JMP addresses manually or we can use mona modules

+### Doing it manually
+STEPS:
+* Top LEFT hand corner there is a button view ( click view executable modules )
+* Righ Click ( press search )
+     * JMP ESP
+     * CALL ESP
+     * PUSH ESP; RET

 ``
 !mona jmp -r esp
 ``

+The results should be simlar to the following:

 <img src="/images/jmp-mona.png">

+When Looking through the addresses for overwriting ( you will wanna look for the exe file of the vulnerable application )